The sound of your brakes grinding can send uncomfortable vibrations down your spine and set your teeth on edge.

 Additionally, cheap brake pads usually contain higher quantities of metal, which makes them more prone to making grinding and scraping noises when braking.

-Now that we’ve covered some common causes and a convenient solution for grinding brakes, let’s take a closer look at some FAQs.
+Now that we’ve covered some common causes for grinding brakes, let’s take a closer look at some FAQs.

 4 Brake Grinding FAQs

-Here are a few common brakes grinding questions and their answers:
+Here are a few common brake grinding questions and their answers: